Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Results

 The target is surrounded by a sleeve, as shown in Figure~\ref{fig:sleeve}.
 This contains lithium ($^7{\rm Li}$), from which the desired ${}^8$Li is formed, and also beryllium, as this multiplies the neutron flux through the $(n,2n)$ multiplicative reaction.

-The previous design\cite{Bungau_2019} used a cylindrical sleeve, but simulations showed that the neutron production was, as one would expect, roughly spherical, and so the amount of expensive sleeve material can be reduced by removing the least productive volumes.
-The optimised radius is 75 cm and the length 110 cm, so it is an ellipsoid rather than a sphere (though for some simulations a sphere is used for simplicity).
+The previous design~\cite{Bungau_2019} used a cylindrical sleeve, but simulations showed that the neutron production was, as one would expect, roughly spherical, and so the amount of expensive sleeve material can be reduced by removing the least productive volumes.
+An optimization study was performed to determine the best shape and size of the target sleeve to maximise \Li production.
+The study used a three-dimensional mesh to quantify the spatial distribution of \Li within the volume of the sleeves.
+By calculating the \Li content in each mesh cell, regions that contribute minimally to the overall yield were identified.
+Mesh cells with \Li concentrations below a predefined threshold were systematically excluded, allowing effective sleeve geometry to be inferred.
+This approach enables the design of a sleeve that maximizes \Li production while minimizing unnecessary material, providing a clear guideline for the target geometry in experimental setups.
+The results are shown in Figure~\ref{fig:contour_plots}.

+The optimised design can be approximated by a spherical shape of ~60 cm radius, excluding the outer stainless steel shell.

 The previous design studies \cite{Bungau_2019} showed that the optimum sleeve material was a mixture of beryllium and isotopically pure $^7{\rm Li}$, with a Be mass fraction of 75\%.
 It is formed of 1~mm diameter beryllium spheres in lithium.
 A FLiBe eutectic mix was also considered, but is less performant~\cite{Bungau_2019}.